eokristjans/vef2/h2/README.md

       * Overview of contained pages.
       * Create page button.
       * If the user clicks a page, it will open, revealing its contents.
-        * The page is an editable document written in [Markdown with rendering and live preview](https://www.npmjs.com/package/react-markdown) side-by-side.
+        * The page is an editable document written in [Markdown with rendering and live preview](https://www.npmjs.com/package/react-markdown-editor-lite) side-by-side.
         * The user can easily save changes to his page.
         * (Optional) Changes are saved automatically a few seconds after some changes have been made.
-* Link to list of images.
-  * The image can be displayed with its title and a URL that can easily be copied.
 * The user can delete pages, sections, notebooks and images.
 * (Optional) The user can have an option to rename pages, sections and notebooks.